NikolayNapoleonov-art/Portfolio/README.md

-# 🎨 My Grahpics Design Portfolio (2021 - Present)
+# 🎨 My Graphic Design & Art Portfolio (2021 - Present)

 Welcome to my portfolio!
-This repository showcases my work in **graphic design** from 2021 to the present.
-Each project highlights my passion for uniqueness, detail and artistic approach.
+This repository showcases my graphic design and digital art projects created from 2021 to the present.
+I specialize in **branding, illustrations, UI/UX design, and digital artwork**.
+Whether you're here to explore my work, get inspired, or collaborate, I'm excited to share my creative journey with you.

+---

+## 🖌️ About Me
+I am a passionate designer with a keen eye for detail, composition, and visual storytelling.
+Over the years, I've worked on various projects, including:
+- **Brand Identity Design** – Logos, business cards, and full branding kits.
+- **Illustrations & Digital Art** – Concept art, character designs, and posters.
+- **UI/UX & Web Design** – Modern, user-friendly interfaces for apps and websites.
+- **Motion Graphics** – Animated content and visual effects.

 Every design tells a story, and I strive to make each project meaningful, engaging, and impactful! ✨